I have a rather love-hate relationship with radishes.

 21. Cures Piles

 Constipation is one of the underlying causes for piles.
-Radish juice helps to cure constipation.
 The detoxifying properties of radish juice ease the pain while soothing the digestive and excretory system.
-Drinking radish juice helps to treat piles by treating the causes.
+Thus, drinking radish juice helps to treat piles by treating the causes.

 Radishes are extremely good for stomach and liver.
 It is a powerful detoxifier and purifies the blood by eliminating waste and toxins from the body.
 Red radish is known to remove bilirubin from the body that is the main cause of jaundice.
 Excess presence of bilirubin causes jaundice symptoms, which can be eliminated by increasing the intake of red radish.
 It also restricts the destruction of healthy red blood cells during jaundice.